mlsa-iai-msu-lab/ru_sci_bench/README.md

 Benchmark developed by MLSA Lab of Institute for AI, MSU.

 ### Acknowledgement
+The research is part of the project #23-Ш05-21 SES MSU "Development of mathematical methods of machine learning for processing large-volume textual scientific information".
 We would like to thank [eLibrary](https://elibrary.ru/) for provided datasets.
-The research is part of the project #23-Ш05-21 SES MSU "Development of mathematical methods of machine learning for processing large-volume textual scientific information"

 ### Contacts
 Nikolai Gerasimenko (nikgerasimenko@gmail.com), Alexey Vatolin (vatolinalex@gmail.com)